BeautifulTrouble/Beautiful-Rising-Research/docs/collab-research-conferencing.md

 Who to talk to:
 * @phillipadsmith for the [The Knight-Mozilla learning lab ](https://p2pu.org/en/groups/knight-mozilla-learning-lab/)
+* Ross at Mayfirst about their instance of BBB

+## Glocal/Mayfirst's Mexcla

+From Ross:

+> Our audio conferencing system is up and running at and currently has two language support built in.
+> Glocal is building it out to be a full multi-lingual conferencing system with moderation capabilities as well.

 ### Jitsi web conferences / JITSI MEET
 _Secure video calls, conferencing, chat, desktop sharing, file transfer, support for your favorite OS, and IM network.
 All this, and more, in Jitsi - the most complete and advanced open source communicator._